chrisuthe/squeezelite-docker/README.md

 | Latency | Low | Very low | Very low |
 | Setup | Server IP optional | Auto-discovery | Server IP optional |
 | Image | `latest` only | `latest` or `slim` | `latest` only |

+## 🤖 About This Project

+This entire project - code, documentation, tests, and Docker configuration - was generated using AI (Claude by Anthropic) via [Claude Code](https://claude.com/claude-code).
+A human provided direction, reviewed outputs, and made decisions, but the implementation was AI-assisted.

+This is an experiment in AI-augmented development.
+Use at your own discretion.

 ---